INTERVIEW BY MARKO SYRJALA

 WOLF: Yes we had Ken Mary.
 One thing after another happened.
-Stefan left the band, we had to try and find a different replacement drummer from one day to the next, and then we had Jim Stacey in the band, and he wasn?t an original band member, and we had a new singer.
-So all of a sudden there was three new guys and only two original guys, and it was like, I looked around and one day I realized no stage “this is really not as good as I wish it was.”
+Stefan left the band, we had to try and find a different replacement drummer from one day to the next, and then we had Jim Stacey in the band, and he wasn’t an original band member, and we had a new singer.
+So all of a sudden there were three new guys and only two original guys, and it was like, I looked around and one day I realized no stage “this is really not as good as I wish it was.”
 It was kind of a sinking ship.
-And on top of all that we had these personal problems, and all of sudden there was this sort of famous fist fight between Peter Baltes and David.
+And on top of all that we had these personal problems, and all of sudden there was this sort of famous fistfight between Peter Baltes and David.
 That’s when we talked to each other and we thought “Man, we should just pack up and go!”
 This is not like what we wanted to do.
 It was like beating a dead horse.
 I think the last straw was Stefan Kauffman leaving the band.
 Mid-tour, too.

 METAL-RULES: Was it because of the back problems?

 WOLF: I think it was, but honestly, it was as much a mental thing as it was a health thing.
 Yeah, he had a back problem, but he was sick of it also.
 It was many things coming together.
-I?m no doctor – I don?t know how fucked-up his back really is?
+I’m no doctor – I don’t know how fucked-up his back really is?

-METAL-RULES: On that tour you also had W.A.S.P. with you.
+METAL-RULES: On that tour, you also had W.A.S.P. with you.
 How was it working with Blackie and the guys?
 I?ve heard so many bad stories about them?

 METAL-RULES: It must have been in the 80s because they broke up in ?89?

 WOLF: Right.
 Maybe it was ’86 or ’87?
 And they closed off the whole backstage area, and on the way to the stage, they had several security guards with them.
-There were several bands before them – it was a mini-festival, or some shit – and all of a sudden, there were these ropes, and you could not walk from here to there, and there were big security guards, and I was wondering “What the hell is going on here?”
+There were several bands before them – it was a mini-festival or some shit – and all of a sudden, there were these ropes, and you could not walk from here to there, and there were big security guards, and I was wondering “What the hell is going on here?”
 “Uh, Twisted Sister is coming through here any moment, so you better step back.”
 And I thought “What the fuck?!”
-You know what I mean?
-It was like, all they did was walk on stage, but they closed off the whole area, and “Sir you can?t be here.
+Do you know what I mean?
+It was like, all they did was walk on stage, but they closed off the whole area, and “Sir you can’t be here.
 Sir.”
 It was like the CIA, like the president or something.
 It was so ridiculous.

 WOLF: Oh my gosh!
 Still the same big stardom “laughs” See, to me, I’ve always been a sort of cynic in a way.
 To me, that sort of shit is so laughable.
 I don’t even know what to say about it.
 We tried to never do any of that.
 All we are is just a bunch of guys going up there and playing some songs.
 If you even think about the whole perspective of that, that’s why I always, I mean, I always try to take my job seriously, but never the whole person.
 Wolf Hoffman?
 I mean, you can’t take that too seriously.
 All we are is just a bunch of guys playing some songs.
 It’s people who get so carried away with that shit, they’re so full of themselves it’s just ridiculous.
 It’s not like their curing cancer or doing some really important job for mankind.
 They’re just a bunch of dumb guys going up there and making a bunch of noise.
-It’s cool, but that’s all it is, and you should treat it as that, in my mind.
+It’s cool, but that’s all it is, and you should treat it like that, in my mind.

 OTHER STUFF IN LIFE